thenomadlad/adityadharacom/src/content/blog/retrofit-ui.md

 row in a table can load the form view for that row without hardcoding the URL pattern on the backend).
 The `editUrlTemplate` is a start but it's a string template, not typed.

+TODO: also comment on refactoring and improvements to the design from creating several applications

 The original question — whether a developer can build a working admin UI by writing only backend code — has a cleaner answer now: yes, for the cases the